-Any provisions of the Proposed Invercargill City District Plan that have not been appealed are beyond the point of legal challenge and therefore are to be treated as being operative, so the equivalent provisions of the Operative Invercargill City District Plan will cease to have effect.
+At this stage, all provisions in the Proposed District Plan are treated as being operative, so the provisions of the Operative District Plan no longer have effect.

-Sixteen appeals have been lodged with the Environment Court in response to decisions on the submissions to the Proposed District Plan.
-A number of parties have also issued requests to be parties to the appeals.
+Sixteen appeals were lodged to the Environment Court in response to the decisions on the submissions to the Proposed District Plan.
+A number of parties also issued requests to be parties to the appeals.

-The appeals cover a range of issues, including but not limited to the zoning of land as Residential 3 (Large Lot) Zone, and the development of the Seaport 2 Zone.
-The activity status for Community Corrections Facilities and Temporary Military Training Activities are also the subject of appeals, and there are appeals relating to a number of environmental issues such as biodiversity, the coastal environment and infrastructure.
+The appeals covered a range of issues, including but not limited to the zoning of land as Residential 3 (Large Lot) Zone, and the development of the Seaport 2 Zone.
+The activity status for Community Corrections Facilities and Temporary Military Traning Activities were also the subject of appeals and there were appeals relating to a number of environmental issues such as biodiversity, the coastal environment and infrastructure.

-The Council is working through the legal system to respond to these matters.
-The Notices of Appeal and consent orders (Court approved agreements) reached can be viewed here.
+The notices of appeal and consent orders (Court approved agreements) reached can be viewed here.

 Copies of the decision reports on the Proposed Invercargill City District Plan are available here or may be inspected by the public at the following locations:

 - Civic Administration Building, Ground Floor, 101 Esk Street, Invercargill

 - Invercargill City Public Library, Dee Street, Invercargill

 The Decisions are set out on the same basis on which the hearings were arranged, meaning that each separate Hearing Report has a corresponding Decision Report.
 Decisions on the Variations are merged into the relevant decisions.